Originate/exosphere/tutorial/readme.md

 The SDK is not fully implemented yet, but the example application runs.

-Each page either talks about a part of Exosphere or builds a part of the example application, and ends with the main points summed up into a take-away.
+Each page either talks about a part of the Exosphere framework or builds a part of the example application, and ends with the main points summed up into a take-away.